Ericlkl/MinDistance-Algorithm-Comparison/README.md

-# CAB301A2_2019S1
+# MinDistance-Algorithm-Comparison
-Empirical Comparison of Two Algorithms
+Empirical Comparison of Two different version of MinDistance Algorithms